Learn the basics of trick training by Sara Houston, who has taught her Senegal Scout lots of tricks.

 Example: A treat is given when a Parrot does the correct behaviour to increase the likelihood of them doing it again.

 A small plastic object that omits a sound when clicked.
 A clicker is used to tell a Parrot they did the correct behaviour and a treat is coming.
-This is called a bridge.
+This is a bridge.

 Something used to bridge – say “yes you’ve done a good behaviour”